mongodb/docs/source/includes/api/automation-configuration/processes.rst

    * - processes.alias
      - string
      - *Optional*.
 A hostname alias (often a DNS CNAME) for the server on which the process runs.
-If an alias is specified, the Automation Agent prefers the alias over the host specified in ``processes.hostname`` when connecting to the server.
+If an alias is specified, the {+aagent+} prefers the alias over the host specified in ``processes.hostname`` when connecting to the server.
 You can also specify this alias in ``replicaSets.host`` and ``sharding.configServer``.